 The world of social media has evolved rapidly over the past few years, making it harder than ever to keep up with what's trending and what's not.
-But it's safe to say that social media has revolutionised the way we spread music.
+But it's safe to say that social media has revolutionised the way we spread music and promote artists.

 Today, it's easier than ever to create amazing music and share it with the world.
-However, marketing your brand as a music artist can sometimes be tricky and confusing, especially if you're not a big user of social media.
+However, marketing and branding for artists can sometimes be tricky and confusing, especially if you're not a big user of social media.

 But even if you don't have a pretty face or a big personality, it's possible to stand out and make a name for yourself as a music artist today by using the right social media platforms.

 The preferred first stop social network for musicians is Facebook.
 After all, it's the most popular social networking site with almost 3 billion active users.

 It's the perfect place to start building your fan base and connecting with potential fans from all over the world by sharing your music, uploading photos and videos of performances, and posting updates about upcoming shows or events.